moonbeam-foundation/moonbeam-truffle-plugin/README.md

 # Moonbeam Truffle Plugin

+This is meant to be used with the Moonbeam Truffle box: https://github.com/PureStake/moonbeam-truffle-box.git

 The plugin is used to get you started with a local standalone Moonbeam node quickly.
 You can check all available commands with the help flag:

 ```